-The outcome measure is whether or not a change in antimicrobial therapy is recommended for a participant once their blinded results are reviewed in a virtual clinic.
-Clinicians will be presented with actual prescribed antibiotics for each participant, a short vignette describing their ulcer history, and microbiology results (blinded to source: culture or molecular), and asked whether a change in therapy is indicated.
+The outcome measure is whether or not a change in antimicrobial therapy is recommended for a participant when the molecular microbiology report is reviewed in a virtual clinic.
+Clinicians will be presented with actual prescribed antibiotics for each participant, a short vignette describing their ulcer history, and unpaired molecular and C&S microbiology results, and asked whether a change in therapy is indicated.